learn-academy-2022-golf/database-challenges/pgadmin-anthony-kent.md

 WHERE
 What is the population of the US?
 (HINT: 278357000)

--SELECT name, country, population
+-SELECT name, surfacearea
 -FROM country
--WHERE population = 278357000
+-WHERE name = 'United States'

 What is the area of the US?
 (HINT: 9.36352e+06)